Kunafa Recipe

 Butter Thoroughly: Coat the kataifi dough generously with melted butter or ghee.
 This ensures it bakes to a golden, crispy perfection.

-Cool Syrup, Hot Knafeh: Pour the cool syrup over the hot Knafeh immediately after it comes out of the oven.
+Cool Syrup, Hot Knafeh: Pour the cool syrup over the hot knafeh immediately after it comes out of the oven.
 This ensures the syrup is absorbed well without making the dessert soggy.

-Use a Sharp Knife: Ensure your knife is sharp when slicing the Knafeh.
+Use a Sharp Knife: Ensure your knife is sharp when slicing the knafeh.
 This way, you will get clean cuts without dragging the dough.

 Nutrition